 For a change I took my 18-55mm zoom lens with me along with a wide prime.
 I barely use this lens, but It was nice to have short telephoto option for a change.
 One thing I’ve never noticed, even though I’ve been going to this stadium for 40 years, was the shadows cast by the adjacent trees on the old brick Main stand.
 Photography always throws up some surprises no matter how many times you think you’ve seen something.

 In Scotland, as we are currently in phase two of lockdown.
 We’ve come a long way in the space of 14 weeks.
 I live in the centre of Aberdeen and have recorded the changes when I’ve been outside for the limited time that I can manage.
 Here are some of the images I’ve made of this turbulent time.
-Click on the images to start the slideshow.
+Click on the images to start the slideshow, the video version is on my YouTube channel.
 Comments and questions are welcome.